 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 1:08 am and the next low tide will be at 12:59 pm.
-The first high tide was at 6:56 am and the next high tide will be at 7:30 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:33 am and the next low tide will be at 5:41 pm.
+The first high tide will be at 11:36 am and the next high tide at 11:50 pm.

-The lunar phase is a Waning Crescent.
-Today we have 13 hours and 54 minutes of sun.
-The solar transit is at 1:26 pm and the length of time the moon will be visible will be 14 hours and 7 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 13 hours and 45 minutes of sun.
+The solar transit will be at 1:26 pm and the length of time the moon will be visible will be 12 hours and 29 minutes.

-The tidal coefficient today is 62 (average).
-At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
-The tide heights today are 0.3 ft, 2.3 ft, 0.3 ft and 3.0 ft.
+The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 72 to end the day with a tidal coefficient of 70.
+The tide heights today are 0.3 ft, 2.6 ft, 0.3 ft and 3.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Ireland Island which is of 4.3 ft and a minimum height of -1.0 ft.

 Tide timetable for Ireland Island.
 The times are generated in local time in Bermuda Islands and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]